app-generator/docs-old/content/bootstrap-template/adminlte.md

 # AdminLTE

 **AdminLTE** is a popular open-source template for admin dashboards and control panels.
-It is a responsive HTML template that is based on the Bootstrap CSS framework.&#x20;
+It is a responsive HTML template that is based on the Bootstrap CSS framework.

 * [AdminLTE](https://adminlte.io/) - official website
 * [AdminLTE](https://github.com/ColorlibHQ/AdminLTE/tree/v2) - legacy version v2